Published on: 20 Nov 2020 17:03

 have a weakened immune system, including cancer;

 If you have a medical emergency, phone 999 and tell them you have COVID-19 symptoms.
-To protect yourself and others, it is best to:
+To protect yourself and others, remember FACTS:

 For the latest public information on coronavirus visit: www.nhsinform.scot/coronavirus